'Please save him' plead Belarus blogger's parents - RFI

 Natalia, 46, and her husband Dmitry, 48, said they think Roman might be in a detention centre run by the secret service, still known as the KGB.

-But they do not know for sure and the uncertainty is torturing them.#photo1
+But they do not know for sure and the uncertainty is torturing them.

 "The lawyer tried to see him today but she was turned down, she could not see him.
 We still don’t know if he is in there, what his condition is, how he is feeling," said Dmitry, a former soldier.